livingsocial/imprint/README.md

 Resque.enqueue(klazz, options)
 ```

-Once it is on the queue, I want to log the ID but remove it from the params as some jobs work direclty with an expected set of params.
+Once it is on the queue, I want to log the ID but remove it from the params as some jobs work directly with an expected set of params.

 ```ruby
 def before_perform(*args)